Package Leaflet: Information for the User

 aidra is a contraceptive and is used to prevent pregnancy.

-Contraceptives that contain two hormones are known as combined contraceptives.
+Contraceptives that contain two hormones are called combined contraceptives.

-General Considerations
+General considerations

 Before starting to use aidra, you should read the information about blood clots in section 2.
-It is particularly important that you read the symptoms of a blood clot (see section 2 “Blood Clots”).
+It is particularly important that you read the symptoms of a blood clot (see section 2 "Blood clots").

 Before starting to take aidra, your doctor will ask you some questions about your personal and family medical history.
 The doctor will also measure your blood pressure and, depending on your personal situation, may perform some other tests.

-Aidra, like other hormonal contraceptives, does not protect against HIV (AIDS) or any other sexually transmitted disease.
+aidra, like other hormonal contraceptives, does not protect against HIV (AIDS) or any other sexually transmitted disease.

-You should not use aidra if you have any of the conditions listed below.
+Do not use aidra if you have any of the conditions listed below.
 Inform your doctor if you have any of the conditions listed below.
 Your doctor will discuss with you what other form of contraception would be more suitable.

-Use in Children
+Use in children

-Aidra is not indicated for use in women who have not yet had their first menstrual period.
+aidra is not indicated for use in women who have not yet had their first menstrual period.

-Warnings and Precautions
+Warnings and precautions

-Psychiatric Disorders:
+Psychiatric disorders:

 Some women who use hormonal contraceptives like aidra have reported depression or a depressed mood.
-Depression can be severe and sometimes may induce suicidal thoughts.
+Depression can be severe and sometimes can induce suicidal thoughts.
 If you experience mood changes and depressive symptoms, contact your doctor for additional medical advice as soon as possible.

 BLOOD CLOTS

-The use of a combined hormonal contraceptive like aidra increases your risk of suffering ablood clotcompared to not using it.
+The use of a combined hormonal contraceptive like aidra increases your risk of suffering a blood clotcompared to not using it.
 In rare cases, a blood clot can block blood vessels and cause serious problems.

 Blood clots can form:

-The recovery from blood clots is not always complete.
-In rare cases, there may be long-lasting or even fatal effects.
+Recovery from blood clots is not always complete.
+In rare cases, there can be serious lasting effects or, very rarely, they can be fatal.

 It is essential to remember that the overall risk of a harmful blood clot due to aidra is small.